cleverpush/cleverpush-developer-docs/docs/sdks/ios/setup.md

     end
     ```

-**5. Add Notification Content Extension**
+### 5. Add Notification Content Extension

-This is required for displaying custom notification contents (e.g. Carousel Notifications).
+This is only required for displaying custom notification contents (e.g. Carousel Notifications).
+**Most use cases do not require this extension.**

 1. Select `File` > `New` > `Target` in Xcode
 2. Choose `Notification Content Extension` and press `Next`